willstonweb/willston.org/content/blog/2022-06-12-ready-to-start-first-bootcamp.md

 partnership, we would not have a physical space for the bootcamp, students, or the ability to receive donations.
 [Restoration Anglican Church] has shown up in ways I never could have imagined.
 They have provided tremendous support in getting the word out about Willston Web.
-Most of our laptops monetary contributions, and speakers have come through members of Restoration.
+Most of our laptops, monetary contributions, and speakers have come through members of Restoration.
 I could not ask to be a part of a better church.